In case of Emergency please phone: Pets: 01422 354999 Equine/Farm: 01422 354106

-At the Shelf Equine Clinic we house two state-of-the-art x-ray machines.
+At Shelf Equine Hospital we house two state-of-the-art x-ray machines.
 The first is a digital processing machine which provides a rapid and high quality means of processing images.

 This machine also allows us to change the contrast of images post-exposure to best highlight the area of interest without the need for repeating x-rays.